Book Review of Tori Bond’s Familyism by Ayesha F. Hamid

-Ghost and the Nature of Life After Death – A Movie Review by Ayesha Hamid
+Ghost and the Nature of Life After Death – A Movie Review by Ayesha F. Hamid

 The movie, Ghost, achieves something that is difficult to achieve in any medium or means of communication.
 Writer Bruce Rubin and Director Jerry Zucker give us a comprehensive and convincing vision for both love and life after death.